TinfoilMC/modpublisher/readme.md

     additionalFiles.set(listOf(tasks.jar))

     // Additional files to upload with a custom display name and changelog.
-    // Currently supports CurseForge only
+    // Currently, supports CurseForge only
     addAdditionalFile {
         // File, Task or String
         artifact(tasks.jar)